Railways Accidents Reduced Significantly In Last Three Months - UrduPoint

 Railways Accidents Reduced Significantly In Last Three Months

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Dec, 2023) Pakistan Railways has beefed up precautionary measures to reduce passengers train accidents and only six minor accidents with no causality took place on the entire railway network in the country during the last three months (September to November).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2023) Pakistan Railways has beefed up precautionary measures to reduce passenger trains accidents and only six minor accidents with no causality took place on the entire railway network in the country during the last three months.

-“Only two train accidents have took place in September, no accident happened in October and four train accidents occurred in November due to effective steps of the department,” an official in the Ministry told APP.
+“Only two train accidents have took place in September, no accident happened in October and four train accidents occurred in November due to effective steps of the department,” an official in the Ministry told APP on Sunday.

 The drastic decrease in accidents has been witnessed due to the efforts being undertaken to reduce trespassing at unmanned level crossings and unauthorized locations, he added.